 Q Do we have to order our ‘on the day’ stationery at the same time as our invitations?

 Not necessarily, but it is advisable.
 This ensures a better consistency across colour and paper/card with the pieces designed for your suite.

 You bet I do!
 I love Love, and am thrilled to be able to create your dream stationery suite regardless of your background or orientation.

 Q When should we confirm all of our information for invitations?

-At your initial consultation, you should be able to tell me who, where and when, as well as the rough quantities involved so I can produce an accurate quote for you.
+On our initial call, you should be able to tell me where and when, as well as the rough quantities involved.

 Q How many invitations do we need?

 I suggest one invitation per address, this will cover entire households, couples or individuals, plus around 15% extra.
 The 15% allowance is for your keepsakes plus any last-minute additions to your guest list.
 Reprints are very costly so we want to get everything covered in one print run where possible, and at the same time not order too many as that’s a sad waste of materials.